Speaking

 - Panel participation and moderation

-- Shabbat and High Holiday d'var Torah
+- Shabbat and High Holiday Divrei Torah

 - Conference presentations